 Sell your story

-If you don’t have a marketing professional on staff, it’s important to know how to package a story—like a new product accompanied by a video campaign—in a way that will be interesting to an influencer.
-Focus on the aspects of your story that will appeal to the influencer’s audience (helping them on their quest to remain a valuable source of information) and that will also appeal to them as individuals.
+If you don’t have a marketing professional on staff, it’s important to know how to package a story in a way that will be interesting to an influencer.
+Focus on the aspects of your story that will appeal to the influencer’s audience.
+This helps them on their quest to remain a valuable source of information to their followers.
+Usually, by helping them provide value, your efforts will also appeal to them as individuals.
 Do your research.

-When creating videos you want to go viral, remember to find a common single common denominator that appeals to the largest audience possible.
+When creating a viral video, remember to find a common single common denominator that appeals to the largest audience possible.
 Appealing to a large audience is more important than targeting influencers.
 If the content is good, they’ll find it and help spread it.
 That said, you don’t have to leave out influencers when promoting your video.
 Just make sure to stay on topic, think through your niches, and sell your story when getting in touch with them.

 Questions?
 Comments?
 Please share!